 What's on this page

-The Jarrah and Neerigen wards were renamed to Hills and Ranford wards respectively.
+- The renaming of Jarrah and Neerigen wards to Hills and Ranford wards respectively

 The Local Government Advisory Board endorsed Council’s recommendation without modification, with both the Minister for Local Government and Governor approving the changes, which was then gazetted on 30 June 2017.

 For further details of the ward representation review or the ward boundaries call 9394 5000 or email firstname.lastname@example.org